- Brand name

 Do not stop taking Ursofalk or change the dosage without checking with your doctor.

-Do not be alarmed by the following lists of side effects.
+Do not be alarmed by the following list of side effects.
 You or your child may not experience any of them.

 Ask your doctor or pharmacist to answer any questions you or your child may have.